jacopofar/clojure-for-the-brave/README.md

-# clojure-for-the-brave
+# Clojure For The Brave And True

-My exercises following the book Clojure For The Brave And True
+This repository will contain the code written following the book __Clojure For The Brave And True__